AdobeDocs/campaign-web.en/help/v8/content/backgrounds.md

   >[!NOTE]
   >
   >Some email programs do not support background images.
-When not supported, the row background color will be used instead.
+When not supported, the row background color is used instead.
 Make sure you select an appropriate fallback background color in case the image cannot be displayed.

 * Set a background color at the column level.